 Don’t forget, rambling on or adding words to artificially make a post longer is not going to achieve your end goal.
 You want readers to get massive value from you.
 If you’re boring or they feel like their time has been wasted with “fluffy” content, it can hurt the expert status you’re trying to demonstrate.

 MY POSITION ON LONG POSTS: Since I research and write health articles for a living.
 I focus on long-form posts and spend a lot of time on each one.
 For example, my expert roundup on the top trends in content for the wellness industry took me a whopping 41 hours.
 It was also picked up by Goodlife Zen. 🙂 And my 2,000+ word scientifically-researched “done for you” health articles for sale here, take me 12+ hours each.
-In fact, they’ve been getting longer over the past few months.
-The most recent one on blood sugar control is 2,673 words with 54 scientific references.
+In fact, they’ve been getting longer as I create more of them.
+The one on blood sugar control is 2,673 words with 54 scientific references.
 It took me 16 hours from concept to final edit.
-This is by NO means an expectation or industry standard, it’s just to show you that I choose to dedicate 40+ hours per week researching and writing because that’s what I want to be known for epic, research-based, wellness content.
+This is by NO means an expectation or industry standard, it’s just to show you that I choose to dedicate time to creating great content because I want to be known for epic, research-based, wellness content.

 How much research?